HTTPArchive/almanac.httparchive.org/src/content/en/2024/ecommerce.md

 ---
 #See https://github.com/HTTPArchive/almanac.httparchive.org/wiki/Authors'-Guide#metadata-to-add-at-the-top-of-your-chapters
 title: Ecommerce
-description: This chapter explores trends in the e-commerce ecosystem, examining platform popularity, performance metrics, and regional differences.
+description: This chapter explores trends in the ecommerce ecosystem, examining platform popularity, performance metrics, and regional differences.
 Covering Core Web Vitals, Lighthouse scores, and accessibility, it highlights how platforms like WooCommerce and Shopify dominate, while newer players gain traction in specific regions and niches.
 authors: [JonathanPagel]
 reviewers: [nrllh]
 analysts: [JonathanPagel]
 editors: [tunetheweb]
 translators: []
 results: https://docs.google.com/spreadsheets/d/1LABlisQFCLjOyEd43tdUb-Hxs6pGuboTresntMk71Lc/edit?gid=1075995078#gid=1075995078
-JonathanPagel_bio: Jonathan Pagel studied E-Commerce in his bachelor's degree and has since been interested in the field, particularly in the areas of speed optimization and accessibility for shops and websites.
+JonathanPagel_bio: Jonathan Pagel studied ecommerce in his bachelor's degree and has since been interested in the field, particularly in the areas of speed optimization and accessibility for shops and websites.
 Currently, he is freelancing in this field and pursuing a Master’s in AI and Society.
 featured_quote: TODO
 featured_stat_1: 37%
-featured_stat_label_1: Of websites using e-commerce platforms, 37% are built with WooCommerce, the most popular platform.
+featured_stat_label_1: Of websites using ecommerce platforms, 37% are built with WooCommerce, the most popular platform.
 featured_stat_2: TODO
 featured_stat_label_2: TODO
 featured_stat_3: TODO
 featured_stat_label_3: TODO
 ---

-## **Introduction**
+## Introduction

-In this chapter, we review the state of e-commerce on the web.
+In this chapter, we review the state of ecommerce on the web.
 An eCommerce website is an "online store" that sells physical or digital products.
 When building your online store, there are several types of platforms to choose from:

 1. **Software-as-a-Service (SaaS)** platforms like Shopify minimize the technical knowledge required to open and manage an online store.
 They do this by restricting access to the codebase and removing the need to worry about hosting.
 2. **Platform-as-a-Service (PaaS)** solutions, such as Adobe Commerce (Magento), provide an optimized technology stack and hosting environment while allowing full codebase access.
 3. **Self-hosted platforms**, such as WooCommerce.
 4. **Headless platforms**, like CommerceTools, that are "API-as-a-service."
-They provide the e-commerce backend as a SaaS, while the retailer is responsible for building and hosting the frontend experience.
+They provide the ecommerce backend as a SaaS, while the retailer is responsible for building and hosting the frontend experience.

 Note that some platforms may fall into more than one of these categories.
 For example, Shopware offers SaaS, PaaS, and self-hosted options.

-Our goal is to give an overview of the current state of the e-commerce ecosystem as well as its development in the last year.
+Our goal is to give an overview of the current state of the ecommerce ecosystem as well as its development in the last year.
 The first part focuses on ranking the platforms based on their usage and Core Web Vitals/Lighthouse performance results.
 The second part is more experimental.
 We checked different eCom technologies and how they have evolved over time.

-## **Platform Detection**
+## Platform Detection

 We used an open-source tool called [Wappalyzer](https://www.wappalyzer.com/) to detect technologies used by websites.
-Wappalyzer can identify content management systems, e-commerce platforms, JavaScript frameworks and libraries, and more.
+Wappalyzer can identify content management systems, ecommerce platforms, JavaScript frameworks and libraries, and more.

-## **Limitations**
+## Limitations

 Our methodology has some limitations that may affect its accuracy.

-### **Limitations in Recognizing E-commerce Sites**
+### Limitations in Recognizing ecommerce Sites

-Firstly, there are some limitations to our ability to recognize an e-commerce site:
+Firstly, there are some limitations to our ability to recognize an ecommerce site:

-* Wappalyzer must have detected an e-commerce platform.
+* Wappalyzer must have detected an ecommerce platform.
-* If the e-commerce platform is hosted within a subdirectory of the website, it cannot be detected since only home pages are analyzed.
+* If the ecommerce platform is hosted within a subdirectory of the website, it cannot be detected since only home pages are analyzed.
 * A headless implementation reduces our ability to detect the platform in use.
-One of the primary methods to identify an e-commerce platform is by recognizing standard HTML or JavaScript components.
-Therefore, a headless website that does not use the e-commerce platform front end makes it challenging to detect.
+One of the primary methods to identify an ecommerce platform is by recognizing standard HTML or JavaScript components.
+Therefore, a headless website that does not use the ecommerce platform front end makes it challenging to detect.

-### **Accuracy of Metrics and Commentary**
+### Accuracy of Metrics and Commentary

 The accuracy of metrics and commentary may also be affected by the following limitations:

 * Trends observed may be influenced by changes in detection accuracy rather than reflecting industry trends.
-For example, an e-commerce platform may appear to become more popular simply because the detection method has improved.
+For example, an ecommerce platform may appear to become more popular simply because the detection method has improved.
 * All website requests were made from the United States.
 If a website redirects based on geographic location, the final version analyzed will be the U.S.-specific one.
 * We used the [Chrome UX Report](https://developer.chrome.com/docs/crux) dataset, which includes only data from real-world Chrome sessions, not representing the user experience across all browsers.

-## **Top E-Commerce Platforms Over The Years**
+## Top ecommerce Platforms Over The Years

-In total, we detected nearly 2.5 million websites built on e-commerce platforms in 2024, representing approximately 20% of all the websites analyzed.
-The most widely used e-commerce platform is WooCommerce, followed by Shopify and Squarespace.
+In total, we detected nearly 2.5 million websites built on ecommerce platforms in 2024, representing approximately 20% of all the websites analyzed.
+The most widely used ecommerce platform is WooCommerce, followed by Shopify and Squarespace.

-WooCommerce (38%) and Shopify (18%) dominate the e-commerce platform landscape.
+WooCommerce (38%) and Shopify (18%) dominate the ecommerce platform landscape.
 OpenCart is the last of the 362 detected shop systems that manage to secure a share above 1% of the market.

 {{ figure_markup(
   image="ecommerce-platforms-distribution.png",